mesosphere/universe/README.md

   * [Consumption Protocol](#consumption-protocol)
   * [Supported DC/OS Versions](#supported-dcos-versions)

+## Universe Purpose
+You can publish and store packages in the Universe repository.
+The packages can then be consumed by DC/OS.
+This git repo facilitates these three necessary functions - to publish, store and consume packages.
+You can publish and store packages in the Universe repository.
+The packages can then be consumed by DC/OS.
 If you are not familiar with packages, we recommend this [Get Started Guide](docs/tutorial/GetStarted.md).

-## Universe Purpose
-This git repo facilitates three necessary functions to publish, store and consume packages.

 ### Publish a Package